Parthenon (Nashville): History

 Nashville's nickname, the "Athens of the South", influenced the choice of the building as the centerpiece of the 1897 Centennial Exposition.
 A number of buildings at the exposition were based on ancient originals.
 However, the Parthenon was the only one that was an exact reproduction.
 It was also the only one that was preserved by the city, although the Knights of Pythias Pavilion building was purchased and moved to nearby Franklin, Tennessee.

 Major Eugene Castner Lewis was the director of the Tennessee Centennial Exposition and it was at his suggestion that a reproduction of the Parthenon be built in Nashville to serve as the centerpiece of Tennessee's Centennial Celebration.
 Lewis also served as the chief civil engineer for the Nashville, Chattanooga and St. Louis Railroad.
 Originally built of plaster, wood, and brick, the Parthenon was not intended to be permanent, but the cost of demolishing the structure combined with its popularity with residents and visitors alike resulted in it being left standing after the Exposition.

-In 1895 George Julian Zolnay was "employed to make models for the ornamentation" for the building.
+In 1895, George Julian Zolnay was "employed to make models for the ornamentation" for the building.
 Within the next 20 years, weather had caused deterioration of the landmark; it was then rebuilt on the same foundations, in concrete, in a project that started in 1920; the exterior was completed in 1925 and the interior in 1931.
+Local architect Russell Hart was hired for the reconstruction.

 Some of the most elaborate events that occurred at the Parthenon were the Spring Pageants of 1913 and 1914.
 These extravaganzas were theatrical productions.
 With casts of up to 500, the pageants attracted audiences from surrounding states and rail prices were lowered to encourage attendance.
 The city of Nashville celebrated the "Athens of the South".
 The 1913 performance was entitled The Fire Regained, a play written by Sidney Mttron Hirsch, and featured a mythological story line enhanced by theatrical spectacle popular in that era.
-The 1914 production, "The Mystery at Thanatos", had a similarly mythological plot, but was shorter and better received.
+The 1914 production, The Mystery at Thanatos, had a similarly mythological plot, but was shorter and better received.
 A copy of the script is on file at the Nashville Public Library.
 Both shows featured displays ranging from chariot races to large dance numbers to thousands of live birds to set pieces that shot flames, all set against the backdrop of the Nashville Parthenon.